juanca/markdown_cv/resume.md

 #### *Team Member*, October 2011 to May 2012.\

  * Collaborated in prototyping a referral network
- * Implemented cluster algorithms with proprietary trust things (fixme)
+ * Implemented cluster algorithms with a proprietary hybrid trust model
- * Prototype stack: Ruby on Rails, HTML, Javascript, and MySQL
+ * Prototype stack: Ruby on Rails, HTML, Javascript, and MySQL, Redis

 ### Lowe Institute of Political Economy, Claremont McKenna College
 #### *Research and Programmer Analyst*, November 2012 to December 2012.\